Skip to main content

 Alexandra (Xan) Daggett taught ELA for three years at Eisenhower High School in Decatur, IL.
 They were a founding member of the district's LGBTQIA+ committee, and in Spring of 2022 won sponsor of the year for Gay-Straight Alliance.
 Xan has since left the teaching profession and returned to ISU as a Masters student, as well as the Women's, Gender, and Sexuality Studies Program's Graduate Assistant and F.L.A.M.E.s new advisor.
 After graduation, they hope to earn a role directily supporting high school and college students in the LGBTQIA+ community.

-• Portrait of Chloe Kasper
+• Portrait of Chloe

 2018 Minor